 Restored Hope Network — What to Know Before You Go

 The annual conference for Restored Hope Network (RHN) is June 16-17 in San Diego, California.
-The mission Restored Hope Networkstatement of RHN, a coalition of 58 member ministries, makes it clear that a non-heterosexual orientation is outside the will of God (meaning sinful and perverted) and that one can not be both lesbian, gay, bisexual or transgender (LGBT) and Christian (“a life committed to unrepentant, sexual immorality is evidence of a life not lived by saving faith,” from RHN Mission Statement).
+The mission statement of RHN, a coalition of 58 member ministries, makes it clear that a non-heterosexual orientation is outside the will of God (meaning sinful and perverted) and that one can not be both lesbian, gay, bisexual or transgender (LGBT) and Christian (“a life committed to unrepentant, sexual immorality is evidence of a life not lived by saving faith,” from RHN Mission Statement).

 The target market of the organization includes: those who have same-sex attractions (gays, lesbians, and bisexuals – though RHN will not typically uses such terminology.
 They prefer to use: "same-sex strugglers" or "same-sex attracted" and fully ignore those who are bisexual): families with LGBT children; couples in mixed-orientation marriages (one spouse is straight and the other is not); pastors, pastoral staff, and ministry leaders.